alirenco/R_scripts_and_markdowns/README.md

 *glmQLF_EurData_mouse.html* - Rmarkdown of performing quasi-likelihood negative binomial generalized log-linear model on gene expression data to perform time-series differential expression analysis for different stages of development in mice.

+*glmQLF_EurData_human.html* - Rmarkdown of performing quasi-likelihood negative binomial generalized log-linear model on gene expression data to perform time-series differential expression analysis for different stages of development in mice.
+Also, comparing these results to results from ANOVA analysis.